fvckyoumate/UltimateDoomBuilder/Source/Plugins/UDBScript/docs/htmldoc/docs/gettingstarted.md

 Both examples are equivalent.
 The advantage of using `Vector2D` or `Vector3D` is that they have many math related methods built-in.

-Another method to draw geometry is using the `Pen` class - which iself is implemented as a library written in JavaScript.
+Another method to draw geometry is using the `Pen` class - which itself is implemented as a library written in JavaScript.
 It's inspired by the DoomBuilder X class of the same name.
 It provides some quality of life features, since it creates coordinates relative to the current position - just like moving a pen around a sheet of paper, or [Turtle graphics](https://en.wikipedia.org/wiki/Turtle_graphics).

 Naive implementation of the above example using the `Pen` class: